yasserglez/yasserglez.github.io/content/pages/home.md

 problems and draw conclusions from data.
 My interests include the areas of optimization, machine learning, natural language processing and data analysis &ndash; many of which fall within the emerging field of data science.
-I love working with open-source technologies, started 10 years ago and haven't stopped since then.
+I love working with open-source software, started 10 years ago and haven't stopped since then.

 I have a bachelor's degree in Computer Science and I'm close to